-The IRS has several options to help you file your tax return when the tax filing season starts.
-Filing electronically is the easiest way to file a complete and accurate tax return.
-Electronic Filing options include free Volunteer Assistance, IRS Free File, commercial software and professional assistance.
+Certain provisions of the Affordable Care Act will affect federal tax returns for tax year 2015.
+If you would like help with filing your return in regards to these or other provisions, the IRS has several options.
+Remember that Filing electronically is the easiest way to file a complete and accurate tax return.
+Electronic Filing options include free volunteer assistance, IRS Free File, commercial software and professional assistance.

-Each year millions of people have their tax returns prepared for free by volunteers.
-These volunteers are part of the IRS Volunteer Income Tax Assistance and Tax Counseling for the Elderly program.
+Each year millions of people have their tax returns prepared for free by IRS-certified volunteers.
+These volunteers are part of the IRS Volunteer Income Tax Assistance and Tax Counseling for the Elderly programs.
 The IRS sponsors both programs and works with community groups to train and certify volunteers.

 Many people hire a professional when it’s time to file their tax return.
 If you pay someone to prepare your federal income tax return, the IRS urges you to choose that person wisely.
 Even if you don’t prepare your own return, you’re still legally responsible for what is on it.

 Some tips to keep in mind when choosing a tax preparer include: